Constraint on the chemical potentials of hydrogen and proton in recombination: Evolution of primordial chemical potentials

 with $\alpha=n_{b}/n_{H}^{(0)}$.

 For the sake of simplicity, equations (\ref{mie}), (\ref{mip}) and (\ref{mih}) can be written respectively as

 and

-Based on the equations presented above, we can investigate how the chemical potentials of the species evolve throughout the recombination history.
+Based on the equations presented above, we can investigate how the chemical potentials of the species evolve throughout the hydrogen recombination history.
 It is important to note that these potentials depend on the thermal bath temperature and the free electron fraction.

 To incorporate the results of the Peebles' and CosmoRec approaches into our analysis, we use the values of $X_e$ provided by the solution of Eq. (\ref{irate}) and the CosmoRec code in equations (\ref{mie1}), (\ref{mip1}) and (\ref{mih1}).
-Fig. \ref{fig.2} depicts the evolution of chemical potentials as a function of redshift during the recombination history.
+Fig. \ref{fig.2} depicts the evolution of chemical potentials as a function of redshift during the hydrogen recombination history.
 Note that the chemical potential lines generated via Peebles' solution practically overlap with those yielded through the CosmoRec code.
 As shown in Fig. \ref{fig.1}, for $z<800$, there is a slight discrepancy between the forecasts of the two approaches.
 However, from the perspective of chemical potentials, there is no significant difference observed, even for redshifts as low as $z<800$.
 It is worth stressing that no proton or electron is created and their particle chemical potentials are conserved at these late stages.
-One aspect to be highlighted is that the quantity $\mu_{i}-m_{i}c^2$ is of the order of hydrogen binding energy.

-The main finding of our approach is underscored in Fig. \ref{fig.2}, which shows that during the recombination history, the curves for $\mu_{H}-m_{H}c^{2}$ and $\mu_{p}-m_{p}c^{2}$ intersect for both Peebles' and CosmoRec solutions.
+The main finding of our approach is underscored in Fig. \ref{fig.2}, which shows that during the hydrogen recombination history, the curves for $\mu_{H}-m_{H}$ and $\mu_{p}-m_{p}$ intersect for both Peebles' and CosmoRec solutions.
 This result imposes a noteworthy constraint on the chemical potentials of hydrogen and proton, which can be expressed by

-where we use the constants $m_H=1.674\times10^{-24}~\mathrm{g}$, $m_p=1.673\times10^{-24}~{\mathrm g}$ and $c=2.998\times10^{10}~\mathrm{cm/s}$.
+where we use the constants $m_H=938.783\;\mathrm{MeV}$ and $m_p=938.272\;\mathrm{MeV}$.
 By matching equations (\ref{mip1}) and (\ref{mih1}), we might be able to show that the intersection occurs when the ionization degree of the universe is

 Considering $m_{p} \approx m_{H}$, we obtain $X_{e}\approx 1/3$, corresponding to a redshift of about $1200$.
 In terms of cosmic time, this corresponds to when the universe was approximately 413,890 years old.
-It should be mentioned that the traditional approach to the recombination history does not predict this result.
+It should be mentioned that the traditional approach to the hydrogen recombination does not predict this result.